-Mild pneumonia can usually be treated at home with rest, antibiotics and by drinking plenty of fluids.
+Mild pneumonia can usually be treated at home with rest, antibiotics (if it's likely be caused by a bacterial infection) and by drinking plenty of fluids.
 More severe cases may need hospital treatment.

 Unless a healthcare professional tells you otherwise, you should always finish taking a prescribed course of antibiotics, even if you feel better.